Expand description

 crate to automatically configure the linkage against IDA.

-are set to point to
+is set to point to your

 §Setting Environment Variables